Avery

 Final message

-I didn’t know whether to share my HPV adventure, and I don’t know if I have managed to convey everything I wanted, but if I have, it is because hearing the stories of other young people who had gone through this was one of the things that encouraged me the most when I was struggling.
+I didn’t know whether to share my adventure, and I don’t know if I have managed to convey everything I wanted, but if I have, it is because hearing the stories of other young people who had gone through this was one of the things that encouraged me the most when I was struggling.

 So I hope this grain of sand brings you something or makes you smile.